Book 1 of H.A.L.F.

 “I am H.A.L.F.
 9, property of the United States government and a lethal weapon.”
 (Page 68)

 Because this is the first book of the series, it’s clear that there are still unrevealed facets of the characters or undiscovered fragments from their past, but they were pretty well-built.
 There’s Erika, who wants to move out from her hometown in order to live a more exciting life, but she rejects Jack’s love because this might be an obstacle in her way to freedom.
 Ian is her best friend, the one who cares for her in a non-romantic way, and Jack is her love interest and the one who’s by her side and protects her when she’s hurt.
 H.A.L.F.
 9 is the human-alien hybrid who tries to adapt and to understand the human world and he somehow develops feelings for Erika.
-Commander Lilly Sturgis is the geneticist who is in charge of the secret governmental program and she is the one who created the hybrids, along with Dr Randall.
+Commander Lilly Sturgis is the geneticist who is in charge of the secret government program and she is the one who created the hybrids, along with Dr Randall.

 There are multiple perspectives in this book (Lucia, Erika, H.AL.F.
 9, Commander Sturgis and H.A.L.F.
 10), from which we can understand the characters’ view of the world around them and the way they see other characters.
 The main themes are power, (lack of) humanity, freedom, friendship, poverty, love and hope.

-To wrap it up, I enjoyed reading this novel more than I expected because the descriptions and the technological terms weren’t overwhelming, while the plot twists were worth discovering.
+To wrap it up, I enjoyed reading this novel more than I expected because the descriptions and the technical terms weren’t overwhelming, while the plot twists were worth discovering.
 Personally, I sat on pins and needles until the last page was turned.